chrisfroeschl/.dotfiles/README.md

 ## Description

-A collection of my neovim configuration files.
+My Neovim configuration files.
+This may seem like a <b>BLOATED</b> structure, but it becomes way easier to manage your plugins & settings through this approach.

 ## Setup

-Clone the repository and place it inside you `.config` directory.
+1. Clone the repository and place it inside your `~/.config` directory.
+2. Install below dependencies with your package manager.
+3. Run `:PlugInstall`.
+4. Install Coc-Extensions. (`CocInstall <extensions>` or `CocList marketplace`)

 ## Dependencies